macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 85: March 16, 2019

+**Today's Progress**: #R4D85 Linked Lists - Nick: 1 -10.
+Nailed them!
+Off to binary trees now.
+Problems solved at #Hackerrank: "Insert node at specific position in a linked list", "Delete a Node" & #Codewars: "Highest Scoring Word", "Moves in squared strings 1". #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 899 @ Codewars, 147902 @ Hackerrank - 10 hours of study.
+Mid-March and still unemployed :-( 1 finish React book, 2.
+Do the FCC projects.
 ## Day 84: March 15, 2019

 **Today's Progress**: #R4D84 I have been solving linked list problems all day.
-Problems solved at #Hackerrank: "Interfaces", "Interfaces" & #Codewars: "Write Number in Expanded Form", "Take a Number And Sum Its Digits Raised To The Consecutive Powers And ....¡Eureka!!". #100DaysOfCode #javascript #React #freeCodeCamp.
+Problems solved at #Hackerrank: "Interfaces", "Sorting" & #Codewars: "Write Number in Expanded Form", "Take a Number And Sum Its Digits Raised To The Consecutive Powers And ....¡Eureka!!". #100DaysOfCode #javascript #React #freeCodeCamp.

 **Thoughts:** Rank 900 @ Codewars, 154267 @ Hackerrank - 8 hours of study.
 Mid-March and still unemployed :-( 1 finish React book, 2.
 Do the FCC projects.